rezaulislamtarek/VideoShort/README.md

 ## 🔄 Usage

-Replace the mock data in `FeedViewModel` with your actual video URLs:
+Replace the mock data in `ShortsViewModel` with your actual video URLs:

 ```swift
 self.posts = [